QUB-ASL/bzzz/CONTRIBUTING.md

 - Avoid lengthy PRs with lots of changes
 - No PR will be merged to `dev` unless it has been tested (evidence should be provided)
 - The branch `dev` will be merged into `main` before making a new release
+- All PRs must be reviewed before they can be merged

 ### 1.5.
 Issues